 There are no changes to the show’s lighting, sound, and other design elements in a Relaxed Environment.

-Some performances may be designated as Risk-Conscious Performances, during which all audience members will be required to wear face masks or coverings while attending the performance.
+Some Festival performances and events are designated as Risk-Conscious Performances, during which all audience members will be required to wear face masks or coverings while attending the performance.
+Risk-Conscious Performances are a vital accessibility measure for individuals who are immunocompromised or have a weakened immune system and for individuals with physical disabilities or who are experiencing mental illness or mental health-related challenges.

-All of our venues have accessible entrances and washrooms.
+Our five primary Festival venues (Aki Studio at Daniels Spectrum, The Citadel: Ross Centre for Dance, Factory Theatre, The Theatre Centre, and Theatre Passe Muraille) have accessible entrances and washrooms.
 Where possible, we have indicated ideal WheelTrans pick up and drop off locations in each venue’s Visual Story below.
+All five of our primary Festival venues have accessible lifts to our performance and event spaces.

 A person with a disability who is accompanied by a personal support person may have that person accompany them to our venues and attend the performance.
 Admission fees will not be charged for personal support persons at SummerWorks venues.
 Please indicate whether you will be accompanied by a personal support person when you buy your ticket, or when you arrive at the venue.